mirzak/mender-docs/01.Get-started/01.Preparation/docs.md

 1. [Prepare a Raspberry Pi device](./01.Prepare-a-Raspberry-Pi-device/docs.md) (**recommended**)

-  Due to the popularity of Raspberry Pi devices our reference environment is optimized for evaluation on this specific device using Raspbian as operating system.
+  Due to the popularity of Raspberry Pi devices our reference environment is optimized for evaluation on this specific device using Raspberry Pi OS (previously called Raspbian) as operating system.
 This environment should already be familiar to most people.

 1. [Prepare a virtual device](./02.Prepare-a-virtual-device/docs.md)